keptn/lifecycle-toolkit/docs/content/en/docs/tutorials/add-tasks.md

 ---
 title: Add Deployment Tasks
-description: Add KeptnTasks to deployments X
+description: Add KeptnTasks to deployments
 weight: 10
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---